BrianWill/byteschool/markdown/gomisc/standard packages.md

 Normal Go programs should generally use other standard packages instead of using `syscall` directly.

 (The `syscall` packages have actually been deprecated.
-Since Go 1.4, you should use the replacement `golang.org/x/sys` packages.)
+Since Go 1.4, you should use the replacement `golang.org/x/sys` packages instead.)

 ### builtin

-The `builtin` package does not actually exist and has no code.
-This 'package' is in the documentation simply to document Go's built-in types and functions, such as `int64`, `make`, and `append`.
+The `builtin` package does not actually exist!
+This 'package' is in the documentation simply to provide documentation for Go's built-in types and functions, such as `int64`, `make`, and `append`.
 Importing `builtin` triggers a compile error.

 ### reflection